 Kanda-myojin has a matchmaking God.

 Kanda-myojin Shrine has been loved by people as the grand shrine of Tokyo, Kanda and Akihabara.
 It’s especially famous for having a God that governs family happiness, thriving business and match making.
-Match making doesn’t necessarily mean romance.
-The God will also bring you together with people in friendship, business, and many other related situations.
-My friend had a wedding ceremony here, and they look very happy now.
-Why not pray for a good encounter on this Tanabata day?
+(Match making doesn’t necessarily mean romance: The God will also bring you together with people in friendship, business, and many other related situations.)
+My friend had a wedding ceremony here, and they look very happy now!
+Why not wish for a good encounter on this Tanabata day?

 2-16-2 Sotokanda Chiyoda-ku, Tokyo